ShMcK/coderoad-redux-js/tutorial/09/index.md

 @hint('Try this: `sortByKey('votes')`')
 @hint('Try this: pokemon.sort(sortByKey('votes'))')

-@onPageComplete('In the next step, we'll look at using **thunks** to call helpful async actions from within middleware')
+@onPageComplete('As you can see, a thunk is just a function that returns another function.
+In the next step, we'll see how **thunks** can be used to create async middleware for multiple dispatches')